View all web browser and mobile devices available in our cloud-based test lab.

-Keep in mind the other popular tools and frameworks that leverage Selenium/Appium WebDriver configuration and execution.
+Keep in mind the other popular tools and test automation frameworks that leverage Selenium/Appium WebDriver configuration and execution.
 This allows the test developer to focus on application flow and tests.
 Frameworks include:

 Such frameworks also enable test developers to add unique test scenarios for specific technologies.

 For example, one might use Protractor for specific Angular-based application testing due to the unique capabilities the framework has for object identification support.
 In a different case, teams could leverage Galen to develop visual testing scenarios for their responsive web application testing.

 Including unique scenarios such as these enrich the testing process, and thus, the end product.